Sanmarcsoft/Sitrec2/SERVERLESS.md

 ## What is Serverless?

 Serverless means no PHP backend server is required.
 All data storage happens locally in your browser using IndexedDB and LocalStorage.

+**Note:** You still need a simple static file server (like the included `standalone-serverless.js`) to serve the files.
+This is because browsers can't load JavaScript modules directly from the filesystem (`file://` URLs) due to CORS security restrictions.
+The server does no processing - it just serves static files.
+For production, you can deploy to any static hosting (S3, GitHub Pages, Netlify) with no server-side code.

 It's perfect for:

 - ✅ **Offline-first usage** - Works completely without internet
 - ✅ **Demos & testing** - No infrastructure setup needed